johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 <!--\end{pause}-->

-### Loss of momentum ###
+### Loss of generational momentum ###

 Withal, history also teaches us that momentum, once gained, does not continue inevitably.
 Many messianic movements began well, but are today, sadly, only historical footnotes.
-Others continue institutionally, yet without any real sense of spiritual renewal and generational momentum.
+Others continue institutionally, yet without any real sense of spiritual renewal, generational momentum or confidence in challenging cultural and social idols.

 It may be surmised then, that maintaining the momentum of generational discipleship requires a persistent focus upon personal, social and cultural transformation.
-Vision that is imparted must be capable of gripping the hearts of others and forming them into faithful, active disciples:
+Vision must be imparted that is capable of gripping the hearts of others and forming them into faithful, active disciples:

 -	committed to significant personal and social renewal
 -	persistent and determined to turn vision into reality
 -	operating as co-workers—not selfishly ambitious individuals
 -	active in forming other faithful disciples.

-In this way, a visionary, discipling movement is developed and sustained, of focused, inspired, dynamic people, deeply and profoundly allied to a cause and purpose greater than themselves.
+Only in this way can a visionary, discipling movement become authentically established.

 ### Renewal of movement ###

-Accordingly, any messianic movement or community that earnestly desires spiritual renewal must place visionary, generational discipleship at the core of its spirituality and practical formation.
+Accordingly, any messianic movement or community that earnestly desires spiritual renewal needs to place visionary, generational discipleship at the core of its spirituality and practical formation.

 Disciples must be invited, formed and sent forth as part of a *world-facing* movement.
 The goal is much more than the maintenance of congregational activity.
 It is more than learning to serve one another, within messianic communities.
 The goal is to be part of a movement of disciples responding to God's call to serve his eternal purpose, amongst a world of lost, hurting, confused, oppressed, fear-filled and idol-bound populations.

-It is there, amongst the corruption in society, behind its social, political, economic and religious walls and beside its filthy gutters, that the Messiah is at work, by his Spirit.
-From there he calls his co-workers to come alongside him in his work of redemption and transformation of individuals, families, marriages, partnerships, communities, organisations, structures, workplaces and working practices.
+Amongst the corruption in society, behind its social, political, economic and religious walls and beside its filthy gutters, there the Messiah is at work, by his Spirit.
+And from there he calls his co-workers to come alongside him in his work of redemption and transformation of individuals, families, marriages, partnerships, communities, organisations, structures, workplaces and working practices.

 ## Anointed Community  ##

 To make possible such an otherwise impossibly-high calling, messianic discipleship provides a unique ingredient that no other philosophy, ideology or faith can provide: the dynamic of the indwelling Spirit of the Messiah.

-Through the Spirit, the covenant community is transformed into a charismatic community—a group of people endowed with spiritual gifts that are profoundly shaped to liberate human beings from idolatry and the allegiances and falsehoods that compete against the knowledge of God.[^fn13]
+Through the Spirit, the covenant community is transformed into a *charismatic community*—a group of people endowed with spiritual gifts profoundly shaped to liberate human beings from idolatry and the allegiances and falsehoods that compete against the knowledge of God.[^fn13]

 The Messianic Community is a body of people anointed with the fragrant presence of the Holy Spirit, having been brought under God's authority, through baptism into the Messiah.
 It is a body learning to walk in the footsteps of Jesus: learning to exercise its God-appointed mediatory, intercessory role, under the direction of the Spirit of God.[^fn14]